ADHD

 Build a rejection-proof language at home

 Practise saying "that felt like rejection, but let's check if it really was" as a family habit.
-Helping children slow down and test the evidence — "did your friend actually choose someone over you, or were they already sitting there?" — builds the cognitive flexibility that RSD erodes in the moment.
-Telling them they are "being silly" or "that wouldn't have happened" exacerbates the RSD and doesn't show them how to think differently in the future.
+Helping children slow down and test the evidence: "did your friend actually choose someone over you, or were they already sitting there?"
+This builds the cognitive flexibility that RSD erodes in the moment.
+Telling them they are "being silly" or "that wouldn't have happened" makes it worse and doesn't show them how to think differently in future.